Basics

 Disadvantages of latent content analysis

 While latent content analysis is a powerful tool for uncovering deeper meanings in qualitative research, it also comes with certain disadvantages that can affect its application and the interpretation of results.
 These limitations are primarily related to the method's inherent subjectivity and the demands it places on the researcher.
-Understanding these drawbacks is crucial for effectively navigating the challenges they present.
+Understanding these drawbacks is necessary for effectively navigating the challenges they present.

 High level of subjectivity